|For CY1500 Grade S - S/U module with Satisfactory. Semester GPA 5.0, cGPA 4.96|

 MAS didn’t have past year paper solutions.
 My solution for the 2014 and 2013 paper can be found on the right.
 (MH3701 Basic Optimization Past Year Paper Solution, some.
 Tutorials and Lab.)
 Password is mh3701.
 Not guaranteed correct (there are some minor obvious typos that I was too lazy to change, final answer should be correct though).

 Lectuer: Prof Viet Ha Hoang

 Tutorial: Prof Viet Ha Hoang

 This Prof the notes is REALLY self-explanatory.
 His notes, his tutorials, his solutions, are all extremely clear.
 So clear that you can totally skip all his lessons and not miss a single thing.
 But his lecture/explanations are really clear too.
 Maybe it is a 3AU mod, but the content for this mod is one of the least, I feel.
 I only spent about 1.5 days to study for the final paper.
 It is only 6 short chapters.
 It is a pretty straightforward mod.

 The midterm has no programming question, and the final paper will have 1 programming question.

 I couldn’t finish the last question for the final paper though.
 There is a bug that I haven’t correct due to the lack of time.

 The solutions given by MAS website are mostly correct, but I think the 2013 paper was not well done.
 Or at least I couldn’t understand what was the solution about.
-This is especially so for Question 6, my solution for this question can be found here or here.
+This is especially so for Question 6, my solution for this question can be found the link on the right.
 (MH3700 Numerical Analysis I Past Year Paper Solution, some.
 Tutorials solution.)
 Password is mh3700.